levinine/gcp-poc-iaac/README.md

 - Identity and Access Management (IAM) API

+> **Note:** The following instructions are being described for MacOS users.
+There should be little difference for
+> different OSs (Especially Ubuntu-like distros), but regardless - if you're not using MacOS, double-check commands
+> before you execute them.

 Login with **gcloud** and obtain **Application Default Credentials (ADC)**:
 1. `gcloud auth login`
 2. `gcloud auth application-default login`